josmac69/technical_challenge_l/4_data_architecture/README.md

 * `account_unblocked`: account unblocked by us (timestamp, user ID, metadata)
   * when problem is solved and we unblock account
   * user must be informed about this by email or pusher notification
+* `user_checks_availability`: user checks availability of parking lot
+  * this event will be triggered by user in mobile app
+  * this event will be used for analytical purposes
+  * this event will be used for predictive model
+    * the event will help us understand for example how long before arriving at the parking lot the user usually checks if it is free
+    * by amount of checks by all users in the current period of time we can predict availability of parking spaces in the near future
+    * we can also inform users about frequency of checks from other users
+* ? `booking`: for the future versions - user books parking space on parking lot
+  * this event will be triggered by user in mobile app
+  * this event will be used for analytical purposes
+  * this event will be used for predictive model
+    * the event will help us understand for example how long before arriving at the parking lot the user usually books it
+    * by amount of bookings by all users in the current period of time we can predict availability of parking spaces in the near future
+    * we can also inform users about frequency of bookings from other users

 ##### User account financial transactions
 History of financial transactions on user account.
 For analytical purposes.
+Data are only appended to the table, no updates or deletes are allowed.
+Table will be indexed by user_id, financial_transaction_id, timestamp and event_type.
+Table will most likely be partitioned by date (timestamp rounded to full date).

 Structure:
 * `financial_transaction_id`: bigint automatically increased (bigserial) unique financial transaction identifier